 Calcite is a form of calcium carbonate (CaCO3).
 It is also known as “calc spar” or “Iceland spar,” though calc spar is usually not clear, whereas Iceland spar is.
 The crystal structure of calcite is rhombohedral.
 It is like a cubic lattice that has been compressed along one diagonal and elongated along the other three.
 This deviation from the cubic geometry results in an anisotropy in the electron distribution throughout the crystal, which causes calcite to be birefringent.
 The photograph below shows a crystal of calcite placed on a transparency of the title page of Newton’s Opticks.

 Where the print comes through the calcite, we see that the image is doubled.
-As the crystal sits in the photograph, the optical axis runs along the diagonal from the bottom corner of the top surface to the top corner of the bottom surface (the short diagonal).
+As the crystal sits in the photograph, the optical axis runs downward from the bottom corner of the top surface at equal agles to the three faces that meet there (so toward the top of the figure, going through the face of the crystal sitting on the transparency).
 The direction of the optical axis is thus not parallel to the top and bottom faces of the crystal, so the ordinary and extraordinary rays do not coincide.
 Light enters normal to the bottom surface and exits normal to the top surface.
 The lower image, which is in line with the text on either side, is produced by light that passes straight through the crystal.
 Its electric vector is parallel to the ordinary axis; it is the ordinary ray.
 The upper image is produced by light whose electric vector is parallel to the extraordinary axis; it is the extraordinary ray.
 This light enters normal to the bottom surface of the crystal, but does not obey Snell’s law.
 It is refracted slightly as it enters the crystal, and exits parallel to, but displaced from, the ordinary ray.
-(In calcite, the extraordinary axis is the fast axis.)
+(In calcite, the extraordinary axis is the fast axis; calcite is negative uniaxial.)

 If we imagine a plane normal to the bottom face of the crystal where the light enters, oriented parallel to the optical axis, the ordinary ray is polarized perpendicular to this plane (so horizontally, in the photograph above), and the extraordinary ray is polarized along this plane (vertically, in the photograph above).
 If we place a polarizer over the calcite crystal, then, we can select the bottom or top image, depending on the orientation of the polarizer.
 The close-up photographs below show this clearly.